Financial risk

 Financial risk is any of various types of risk associated with financing, including financial transactions that include company loans in risk of default.
 Often it is understood to include only downside risk, meaning the potential for financial loss and uncertainty about its extent.

-A science has evolved around managing market and financial risk under the general title of modern portfolio theory initiated by Dr. Harry Markowitz in 1952 with his article, "Portfolio Selection".
+Modern portfolio theory initiated by Harry Markowitz in 1952 under his thesis titled "Portfolio Selection" is the discipline and study which pertains to managing market and financial risk.
 In modern portfolio theory, the variance (or standard deviation) of a portfolio is used as the definition of risk.

 Types

 According to Bender and Panz (2021), financial risks can be sorted into five different categories.
 In their study, they apply an algorithm-based framework and identify 193 single financial risk types, which are sorted into the five categories market risk, liquidity risk, credit risk, business risk and investment risk.